-Austin-A total of 332 separate proposals have been submitted to the Constitutional Convention.
-Last day for filing the the old constitution. recommendations for individual or wholesale revisions of the consideration this week will be constitution brought the expected outpouring. appropriate committee for study and processing before consideration on the convention floor.
-Delegates who wish to submit rights to felons. proposals in the future must get colleagues.
-Meanwhile, the convention has requirement for a secret ballot.
+FOR NEWS, ADS & SUBSCRIPTIONS IN SHALLOWATER CONTACT OLETA SANDLIN BOX 433 or 1215 5th ST. 832-4372 Austin-A total of 332 separate proposals have been submitted to the Constitutional Convention.
+Last day for filing the recommendations for individual or wholesale revisions of the constitution brought the expected outpouring. and processing before consideration on the convention floor.

-progressed through preliminary approval of the preamble and Bill of Rights-with no changes over Next article to get floor rights and suffrage.
+Delegates who wish to submit proposals in the future must get permission of two-thirds of their colleagues.
+Meanwhile, the convention has progressed through preliminary approval of the preamble and Bill of Rights-with no changes over the old constitution.
+Next article to get floor consideration this week will be rights and suffrage.